1FT3/Tripod-Game-Unity-engine-/README.md

 # Alien Tripod Game
- First game made using Unity Engine
+ First game made using Unity Engine with a Partner